 When one or more nodes are selected, it is possible to copy their names.
 The copied content is put in a row, separated by a comma, and copied to the clipboard.
 You can paste this text wherever you need.

 It is possible to apply organic or hierarchical layouts on a selection of nodes to better visualize the graph.

 A selection of nodes can be extracted to new subgraphs or merge them with an existing one.
 Each subgraph has a name, a group and a description.
 The groups are by default private, i.e. only visible by their creators unless they are explicitly shared.
 All the graphs are organized into groups and are accessible in the menu on the right-hand side of the graph.
 The currently displayed graph is highlighted.
 Extra actions for subgraphs are proposed on the top menu.

 The eye and crossed-out eye buttons allow to choose the nodes to be hidden or shown in the subgraph based on the selection.

-For one or multiple selected nodes, it is possible to select the parents/children from the subgraph nodes or show the parents and/or children if they are not already in the subgraph.
+For one or multiple selected nodes, it is possible to select the parents/children from the subgraph nodes or show the parents/children not already in the subgraph.
 You can apply these actions at one level or at all levels.